COVID-19-Related Class Absences

 The Counseling Center

 The Counseling Center offers free and confidential services to all registered UMBC students in the form of individual, couples, or group counseling, as well as workshops, campus presentations, consultation, and self-help resources.
-The Counseling Center will continue to offer telehealth appointments and virtual workshops and group counseling weekdays 8:30 a.m. to 5 p.m.
-An after-hours support line is available after 5 p.m. and on weekends.
+The Counseling Center will continue to offer telehealth appointments and virtual workshops and group counseling.
+Contact UMBC’s Counseling Center at 410-455-2472.
+The Center’s hours are Monday through Friday, 8:30 a.m. to 5 p.m.; the After-Hours Support Line is available at 410-455-3230.

 The Haven at UMBC